GSP

 Prevent a binary from being compressed when using upx.
 This is typically used if upx corrupts certain binaries during compression.
 FILE is the filename of the binary without path.
 This option can be used multiple times.

 Open a console window for standard i/o (default).
-On Windows this option will have no effect if the first script is a '.pyw' file.
+On Windows this option has no effect if the first script is a '.pyw' file.

 Windows and Mac OS X: do not provide a console window for standard i/o.
-On Mac OS X this also triggers building an OS X .app bundle.
-On Windows this option will be set if the first script is a '.pyw' file.
-This option is ignored in *NIX systems.
+On Mac OS this also triggers building a Mac OS .app bundle.
+On Windows this option is automatically set if the first script is a '.pyw' file.
+This option is ignored on *NIX systems.

-Using this option creates a Manifest which will request elevation upon application restart.
+Using this option creates a Manifest that will request elevation upon application start.

 Using this option allows an elevated application to work with Remote Desktop.